 Although many people maintain their own trees and ornamentals with proper fertilizing, pruning and watering.
 There are times hiring a tree professional makes sense.
 Removing large limbs, treating a tree that is not doing well, removing dead trees and remaining stumps are all jobs that are best completed by someone well versed in tree service.
 The equipment and expertise needed makes completing these jobs successfully as a DIY project impractical.

 Once you have determined that you need a tree service, how do you select the best company.
 Companies reach the top of search engines because they have Internet knowledge, which does not always equal tree knowledge.
-It would be a good idea to ask each tree service you are considering the following questions:

 - Are they licensed to do business in your state?
 Do they have all proper certifications?